GlitchLinux/ssh-file-transfer.sh/README.md

 - **sshpass** for password-based SSH connection
 - **openssh-server** for SSH connection

-## Dependencies Installation and script execution
+## Dependencies Installation & Script Execution

 Run this command to install required dependencies on Debian/Ubuntu and then run the script: